19hours/sg-statutes/Acts/Companies Act.md

 [Act 36 of 2014 wef 03/01/2016]

-(b) furnish the Registrar with such information as may be prescribed; and
+(b) furnish the Registrar with the last day of the proposed company’s first financial year and such other information as may be prescribed; and

+[Act 15 of 2017 wef 31/08/2018]

 (c) pay the Registrar the prescribed fee.